Status of Ground-Level Ozone in B.C. (2018-2020)

-- There can be cases when an air zone does not achieve a given Canadian Ambient Air Quality Standard because of sources over which jurisdictions have little or no control, such as those related to transboundary flows and exceptional events, like forest fires.
+- There are cases when an air zone does not achieve a given Canadian Ambient Air Quality Standard because of sources over which jurisdictions have little or no control over, such as those from transboundary flows and exceptional events, like wildfires.

-- Prior to determining management levels, jurisdictions have the option of adjusting their air zone metric values to remove such external influences.
-These arrangements aim to ensure that jurisdictions are responsible for managing only the emissions sources they can control.
+- Before assigning management levels, jurisdictions have the option to adjust their air zone metric values by removing external influences.
+These arrangements aim to ensure that jurisdictions are responsible for managing only the emissions they can control.

-- Wildfire influences were determined for two monitoring sites (Mission and Hope) in B.C. on a total of thirteen days for the 2016-2018 reporting period.
-The daily concentrations for these days were removed from the calculations of management levels, resulting in a change from red to orange for the Lower Fraser Valley management level for ground-level ozone.
+- Wildfire influences were determined for 8 monitoring sites in B.C. on a total of 9 days for the 2018-2020 reporting period.
+The daily concentrations for these days were removed from the calculations of management levels, but this resulted in no changes in management levels for ground-level ozone.

 R package and code: We have developed an R package to facilitate the calculation of air quality metrics according to the Canadian Ambient Air Quality Standards.
 Download the 'rcaaqs' package from GitHub.
 The source code for repeating the analysis presented on this page is also available on GitHub.